 - To articulate and apply a public service perspective focused on common good, liberty, social justice for all, and democratic governance; and

 - To communicate and interact productively with a diverse and changing workforce and citizenry.

 Reflecting on the multi-disciplinary nature of the field, the MPA program draws upon the talents of a diverse and multidisciplinary team of faculty within the School of Public Affairs and Administration.
 In addition, faculty and other resources are used from other academic departments or units throughout the University as well as the larger community.
-The MPA program is offered on the main campus with concentrations in health care, human resources, nonprofit, public management, and public policy; with the nonprofit and public management concentrations also offered in a hybrid format in the Grand Rapids Downtown regional location.
+The MPA coursework is available in-person on the main campus in Kalamazoo as well as online, with the option to earn the degree in-person, online, or in some combination depending on student needs and preferences.

 Applicants to the MPA program must meet the Graduate College requirements of an undergraduate degree from an accredited college or university with an overall grade point average of at least 3.0 on a 4.0 scale.
 Students with an undergraduate GPA of at least 2.5 who also demonstrate a record of relevant work experience and professional advancement may be considered for conditional admission.

 The following must be submitted in order to be considered for admission: